ZakirG/generative-daw/README.md

 In contrast with similar generative tools out there, this application does not apply machine learning algorithms to generate music.
 Instead, constraints from classical music theory are applied to create randomized compositions that are inherently more musically sensible.
 After editing the result to taste, application state can be downloaded as a MIDI file and loaded into a conventional DAW like Logic Pro X or FL.

 #### General features:
+- Automatic chord labeling with common names and scale degrees
+- Logging panel in UI provides step-by-step explanations of the result generation method
 - Add tracks and edit notes in a resizable piano roll window
 - Export application state to a MIDI file
-- Automatic chord labeling with common names and scale degrees
-- Modify project tempo, scale, & tonic

-#### Supported music generation features:
+#### Music generation features so far:
-- Generate & play back random melodies and chord progressions in a key, scale, and octave of choice
 - Chord progressions can be constrained to follow classical chord leading
+- Can generate purely random melodies and progressions in a given key, scale, and octave
 - Specify allowed chord sizes in generated output
 - Option to disallow consecutive identical notesets